Lam Pin Min: Private practice

 Lam worked as a pediatric ophthalmologist at KK Women's and Children's Hospital, Singapore National Eye Centre, and Eagle Eye Centre.
 Lam sits on the Civil Aviation Medical Board and is the Adviser to the Society of Aviation Medicine, Singapore.

-After his electoral defeat in the 2020 general election, Lam joined Eagle Eye Centre as Chief Executive Officer and Director of the Paediatric Ophthalmology and Adult Strabismus Service, and Senior Advisor of Lumens Auto on 1 September and 27 October 2020 respectively.
+After his electoral defeat in the 2020 general election, Lam joined Eagle Eye Centre as chief executive officer and Director of the Paediatric Ophthalmology and Adult Strabismus Service, and Senior Advisor of Lumens Auto on 1 September and 27 October 2020 respectively.

 Political career

-Lam made his political debut in the 2006 general election as part of a five-member PAP team contesting in Ang Mo Kio GRC led by Prime Minister Lee Hsien Loong and won 66.1% of the vote.
+Lam made his political debut in the 2006 general election as part of a six-member PAP team contesting in Ang Mo Kio GRC led by Prime Minister Lee Hsien Loong; the team won 66.14% of the vote against the WP.
+He was subsequently assigned to the Sengkang West division.

-During the 2011 general election, Lam contested in the newly-created Sengkang West SMC—which encompasses Anchorvale and Fernvale of Sengkang New Town and won 58.1% of the vote.
+In the 2011 general election, Lam contested in the newly created Sengkang West SMC after it was created from his Sengkang West division; he won 58.1% of the vote against Koh Choong Yong from the WP.

-In January 2015, Lam was involved in a controversy in which Build-To-Order (BTO) residents in Fernvale Lea, in his constituency, were not informed of plans to build a columbarium next to their block.
-During a meeting with residents, Lam was spotted sitting alongside the contractors, leading to a misunderstanding that he was on their side instead of his residents'.
-Minister for National Development Khaw Boon Wan later informed Parliament that there will be no commercial columbarium at the site.

-During the 2015 general election, Lam contested in Sengkang West SMC and won 62.1% of the vote.
+In the 2015 general election, Lam stood for re-election in Sengkang West SMC; he won an improved 62.1% of the vote in a rematch against Koh.

-Lam served as the chairman of the Government Parliamentary Committee for Health between 2009 and 2014, having previously served as the deputy Chairman between 2006 and 2008.
+Lam served as the chairman of the Government Parliamentary Committee for Health between 2009 and 2014, having previously served as the deputy chairman between 2006 and 2008.

 In August 2014, Lam was appointed Minister of State for Health.

-Subsequently in May 2017, Lam was appointed Senior Minister of State for Health and Senior Minister of State for Transport.
+Subsequently, in May 2017, Lam was appointed Senior Minister of State for Health and Senior Minister of State for Transport.

+During the 2020 general election, Lam contested in the newly created Sengkang GRC, which comprised parts of Pasir Ris–Punggol GRC and his now-defunct Sengkang West SMC, along with the entire Punggol East SMC, but lost with 47.88% of the vote.
+This was the second time the PAP had lost to the opposition in a GRC since the WP gained Aljunied GRC in 2011, as well as the first time the opposition had won a newly created GRC.

+Lam stood again in Sengkang GRC in the 2025 general election, leading three political newcomers.
+His team proceeded to lose to the WP with 43.68% of the vote, a decrease of over 4% from 2020.